Engee documentation

 Details

-Whether it is necessary to model the change in density of a fluid due to its compressibility.
+Is it necessary to simulate a change in the density of a liquid due to its compressibility?

-If Fluid dynamic compressibility is checked, changes due to the mass flow rate of the fluid in the block are calculated in addition to density changes due to pressure changes.
+If the check box is selected Fluid dynamic compressibility, then the changes associated with the mass flow rate of the fluid in the block are calculated in addition to the density changes associated with pressure changes.

 Default value